Injured and need cash?

 These fees are added to your balance at regular intervals.
 They purport to cover specific costs that the funding company has.
 You should ALWAYS ask for these to be waived entirely.

-• Archiving or document management fees – these are sometimes charged on a semi-annual or annual basis for maintaining your funding file and are charged for every individual transaction
+- Archiving or document management fees – these can be one time fees or charged on a semi-annual or annual basis for maintaining your funding file.

-• Case servicing or case management fees – these are sometimes charged on a semi-annual or annual basis for managing your funding file and are often charged for every individual transaction
+- Case servicing or case management fees – these can be one time fees or charged on a semi-annual or annual basis for managing your funding file.

 Maximum repayment amounts or “caps”